5 EMS back injury prevention tips

 Actually doing it is the challenge.
 Build in better eating habits and mild physical activity during a shift to help you avoid injury.
 Even simple stretching exercises will help reduce the chance of getting hurt.

 I know of too many wonderful people who have had to leave the industry due to an injury.
-My aching body reminds me daily the toll of having the privilege of being in this job.
+My aching body reminds me of the daily the toll of having the privilege of being in this job.
 If you're going to be in the profession for the long haul, simple things that you do today will pay off in the future.